-The best small TV we've tested that is also available in 28" is the TCL 28S305.
+The best small TV we've tested that's also available in a 28 inch size is the TCL 28S305 2018.
 Its small size makes it suitable for rooms where space is scarce, like a kitchen or a dorm room.
-The S305 is a mediocre TV.
+This is a mediocre TV.
 It can't get very bright, so it's not a good choice if your room is bright.
 It can display deep blacks thanks to the high native contrast ratio, and this improves dark room performance, but the overall picture quality is just mediocre.

-Overall, it is a mediocre 32'' 1080p TV, more suitable for smaller rooms.
+Overall, it's a mediocre 32'' 1080p TV, more suitable for smaller rooms.

-The S517 has great smart features.
+This TV has great smart features.
 There are hundreds of streaming channels (apps) available, so you won't need to worry about having an external streaming box like an Apple TV connected to the TV.
 It can also stream files directly from your mobile device, similar to a Chromecast.

 Our recommendations above are what we think are currently the best small TVs to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).